TareqNewazShahriar/Improve-Your-Code/README.md

 <!-- @TareqNewazShahriar -->

 ## [11.1]
-Now the reverse of below ([10]), - read a string and assign true/false in items of a list:
+Now the reverse of below, - read a string and assign true/false in items of a list:
 ````c#
 string module = code.Substring(13, moduleList.Count);
 string[] moduleArr = module.ToCharArray().Select(c => c.ToString()).ToArray();